jestjs/jest/docs/API.md

 Examples of dependencies that might be considered "implementation details" are things ranging from language built-ins (e.g. Array.prototype methods) to highly common utility methods (e.g. underscore/lo-dash, array utilities etc) and entire libraries like React.js.

+Returns the `jest` object for chaining.

 *Note: this method was previously called `autoMockOff`.
 When using `babel-jest`, calls to `disableAutomock` will automatically be hoisted to the top of the code block.
 Use `autoMockOff` if you want to explicitly avoid this behavior.*

 ### `jest.enableAutomock()`
 Enables automatic mocking in the module loader.

+Returns the `jest` object for chaining.

 *Note: this method was previously called `autoMockOn`.
 When using `babel-jest`, calls to `enableAutomock` will automatically be hoisted to the top of the code block.
 Use `autoMockOn` if you want to explicitly avoid this behavior.*